exida-Innovation/silstat-api-docs/docs/docs/tutorial-basics/authentication.md

 ---

 Registering Entra Enterprise Applications allows the customer to manage and secure their identities effectively and efficiently.
-This ensures that exida fulfils it requirements under applicable standards for:
+This ensures that exida fulfils its requirements under applicable standards for:

 1. **Governance:** Registering allows the customer to manage all aspects of the identities without sharing secrets with exida.
-The customer has full control over governing which identities are allowed to sign in.
+The customer has full control over governing which identities are allowed to sign-in.

 2. **Enhanced Security:** By treating identity as the primary security perimeter, Entra Enterprise Applications help protect against unauthorized access.
 Features like multi-factor authentication (MFA), conditional access policies, and role-based access control (RBAC) enhance security measures and are managed by the customer.